 Over the past 25 plus years, with the rise of brain imaging technology, scientists and doctors have discovered how movement stimulates creativity, focus, intelligence, and even social responsibility.

 Then, might I ask, why does the bulk of our education systems regard classes such as PE, art, and music, which encourage movement and creativity, as unnecessary?
-In a world of fast moving growth and technology, it appears more important for children to learn math instead of jump roping.
-However, the downfall of our student’s educational goals shows us that we are missing something very important in our schools.
+Of course, I wouldn’t wholly generalize it, as there are several charter elementary schools near me that give importance to after-school programs.
+But, a majority of these institutions that is part of the fast-moving growth and technology, imply that children need to learn math instead of jump roping.
+The downfall of our student’s educational goals shows us that we are missing something very important in our schools.

 With economic support slowly dwindling, perhaps now is the time for our parents and teachers to make the change and improve the life and education of our students.
 Simply put, adding movement into the day-to-day routine of school life will benefit children more than one can imagine.
 Doctors agree, that movement, not only aids physical health, but also reduces stress, increases happiness and confidence, and improves focus and intelligence.